 Gun laws categorize crimes based upon different factors:

 - location or proximity.

 Most “ineligible person in possession of a firearm” crimes are state charges.
-So Minnesota law will be our focus on this page.
+So Minnesota law will be our focus here.
 Similarly, we’ll discuss what makes a person ineligible to possess a firearm in Minnesota.
-(Go here for our page discussing: the law of possession of a firearm in Minnesota.)
+(And here is our page discussing: the law of possession of a firearm in Minnesota.)

 What makes a person “ineligible?”

 Certain laws strip away people’s rights based upon either past conduct or the person’s status.
-Here are the most common categories of ineligibility:
+So here are the most common categories of ineligibility: